Bounteous-Inc/youtube-google-analytics/readme.md

 ## Installation

 This plugin will play nicely with any other existing plugin that interfaces with the YouTube Iframe API, so long as it is loaded after any existing code.
 Otherwise, if another function overwrites the window.onYouTubeIframeAPIReady property, it will fail silently.
+If you're seeing strange errors like 'getVideoUrl' is not a function, there is another script causing a collision that you must remedy.

 ### Universal or Classic Google Analytics Installation:

 The plugin is designed to be plug-and-play.
 By default, the plugin will try and detect if you have Google Tag Manager, Universal Analytics, or Classic Google Analytics, and use the appropriate syntax for the event.
 If you are **not** using Google Tag Manager to fire your Google Analytics code, store the plugin on your server and include the lunametrics-youtube-v7.gtm.js script file somewhere on the page.